Summary

 A written prologue states that in Stratford, England, "Hamnet" and "Hamlet" were considered the same name.

 William retaliates when his father, John, beats him for rejecting manual labour.
-Seeing William's frustration with writing, Agnes suggests that her brother Bartholomew send him to London for a theatrical career, leaving her and Susanna in Stratford.
-A while later, a pregnant Agnes tries to go outside to give birth, but William's family restrain her in the house, where she gives birth to twins Hamnet and Judith, the latter appearing stillborn.
-Remembering her mother's death, Agnes demands to hold the baby despite superstition, and Judith awakes.
+Seeing William's frustration with writing, Agnes suggests to her brother Bartholomew to send him to London for a theatrical career, leaving her and Susanna in Stratford.
+A while later, a pregnant Agnes tries to go outside to give birth, but William's family restrain her in the house, where she gives birth to twins Hamnet and Judith, the latter seemingly stillborn.
+Remembering being kept from her mother's deathbed, Agnes demands to hold the baby despite superstition, and Judith awakes.

-11 years later, a now-successful William returns intermittently while the children grow up very close.
-The twins still believe they look similar and frequently try to trick their family members by wearing the other's clothes.
+Eleven years later, a now-successful William returns intermittently while the children grow up very close.
+The twins believe they look similar, and frequently try to trick family members by wearing each other's clothes.
+Agnes's hawk dies and is buried; she tells the children to make a wish to the hawk's spirit, who she says will carry them in its heart.
 Agnes foretells that Hamnet, who wishes to join his father's theatre company, will flourish.
-Agnes' hawk dies and is buried; she tells the children to make a wish to the hawk's spirit, who she says will carry them in its heart.

-Agnes' stepmother Joan shows her a playbill for a production of Hamlet in London and upbraids her for marrying William, but Agnes rebukes her.
+Agnes's stepmother Joan shows her a playbill for a production of Hamlet in London and upbraids her for marrying William, but Agnes rebukes her.
 Agnes and Bartholomew travel to London to see William.
-Finding him absent from his home, they resolve to attend the first performance of Hamlet at the Globe Theatre.
-Agnes is initially offended at her son's name being profaned.
-Upon seeing William in the role of the ghost of Hamlet's father, she realizes that the play is a tribute to Hamnet, and is moved to tears by the scene between Hamlet and his father.
+Finding him absent from home, they resolve to attend the first performance of Hamlet at the Globe Theatre.
+Initially she is offended, thinking her son's name is being profaned.
+However, upon seeing William as the ghost of Hamlet's father, she realizes the play is a tribute to Hamnet, and is moved to tears by the scene between Hamlet and his father.

 Source: Wikipedia (CC BY-SA 3.0)